 Help with equipment running costs

-The Commonwealth and state governments both have schemes to help people afford essential medical equipment.
+Both the Australian government and the state government have schemes to help people afford essential medical equipment:

 On this site